Are Relationships With A Big Age Gap Destined For Heartbreak?

 4 December 2017, 13:04

-In a time where big age gaps between couples are quite the norm, the question of whether the amount of years effects the relationship’s success remains unanswered.
+At a time where big age gaps between couples are quite the norm, the question of whether the amount of years effects the relationship’s success remains unanswered.

 Research carried out on 3000 people by two professors in the Department of Economics in Atlanta, found that couples with larger age gaps often had the highest divorce rates.